GameBrief · General

 Guides for this stage:

 The tips guide is the one to read before session one.
+New player mistakes covers the eight specific errors (under-staffing the Library, wrong alchemy order, stamina mismanagement) with fixes.
 The how-long-to-beat breakdown is useful if you've just finished and want to know what's left.

 The catch: Crystal Conduit isn't available until alchemy unlocks at stage 3.
 Before that, the resonance guide explains what the early resonance triggers are doing and how to position your cultist assignments for the transition.
 The best-build guide covers automation priority across all six stages.